BBQ Pulled Pork Nachos

 Adjust rack to top position and preheat oven to 425 degrees.
 Wash and dry produce.
-Halve, peel, and thinly slice red onion.
-Have, peel, and dice half the yellow onion (save remaining for another use).
+Have, peel, and dice one onion.
+Halve and peel remaining onion; thinly slice one half (save remaining half for another use).
 Thinly slice jalapeño into rounds, removing ribs and seeds for less heat.
 Pick cilantro leaves from stems; roughly chop leaves.

-In a medium microwave-safe bowl, combine red onion, half the vinegar (you’ll use the rest in the next step), ½ tsp sugar, 1 TBSP water, and a pinch of salt and pepper.
+In a medium microwave-safe bowl, combine sliced onion, half the vinegar (you’ll use the rest in the next step), 1 TBSP water, ½ tsp sugar, and a pinch of salt and pepper.
 Microwave for 90 seconds.
 Set aside to pickle, stirring occasionally, until ready to serve.
 Taste and season with more salt and pepper if desired.

-Spread blue corn tortilla chips out on a baking sheet.
-Sprinkle three packets Mexican cheese over top.
+Spread tortilla chips out on a baking sheet.
+Sprinkle three packets of Mexican cheese blend over top.
 Top with pulled pork mixture and remaining cheese.
 Bake on top rack until cheese melts, 3-5 minutes.

 While nachos bake, place sour cream in a small bowl.
 Add water 1 teaspoon at a time until mixture reaches a drizzling consistency.
 Taste and season with salt and pepper.

-In a separate small bowl, combine Frank’s hot sauce with remaining BBQ sauce.
+In a separate small bowl, combine hot sauce with remaining BBQ sauce.

 Once cheese is melted, remove nachos from oven.
-Sprinkle with shredded carrots, jalapeño, and pickled red onion (draining first) to taste.
+Sprinkle with shredded carrots, jalapeño, and pickled onion (draining first) to taste.
 Drizzle with crema and spicy BBQ sauce.
-Garnish with cilantro and serve.
+Garnish with cilantro and serve family style.

 Pulled Pork is fully cooked when internal temperature reaches 160°.